alexdeplov/alexdeplov.github.io/content/blog/2026/desktop-phone-connected-to-freebsd-server.md

 I'm currently working on a system that allows me to call the system and then press a button to start recording a voice message.
 Then, the local LLM converts it to text and sends it back to me via email when it's ready.

 Long term, I want to bring my late grandfather back as an LLM-powered personality, so I can call and talk with him again.

+## Full Config

+<a href="/downloads/freebsd-phone/phone-action-controller-setup-schema.md" download>Download all configs in .md file format.</a>